elunna/nerfhack-changelog/README.md

 * lava demons are huge
 * leprechauns do not stash gold in the ground after stealing it (reverted from 3.7)
 * lizards appear with slightly less frequency
-* ki-rin get shock, sleep, cold, and poison resistance (xnh)l
+* ki-rin get shock, sleep, cold, and poison resistance (xnh)
+* long worms have thick skin
 * lords and princes never get negative weapons or armor (xnh)
 * lieutenants are considered lords (xnh)
 * master liches and arch-liches can see invisible (FIQ)